-In Live Sports Media: The What, How and Why of Sports Broadcasting, Dennis Deninger provides an all-encompassing view of the sports television industry from his own perspective as an Emmy award-winning producer at ESPN, at a time of seismic shifts in the industry.
+In Live Sports Media: The What, How and Why of Sports Broadcasting, Dennis Deninger provides an all-encompassing view of the sports television industry from his own perspective as an Emmy Award-winning producer at ESPN, at a time of seismic shifts in the industry.
 Technological advances and the proliferation of sports content across multiple media platforms have increased accessibility to sports events of all kinds across the world.
-Shifts in viewing habits and audience preferences are changing the dynamic of the sports media and the sports industry as a whole.
+Shifts in viewing habits and audience preferences are changing the dynamic of sports media and the sports industry as a whole.
 The result: more power for some sectors and diminished power for many others, to which professionals in the field need to rapidly adapt.

 This practical, entertaining book provides insights into sports broadcasting that sports management, media, and journalism students and learning practitioners will not find anywhere else.

 1. The Sports and Media Partnership 2.
 The Beginnings of Televised Sport 3.
 The Modern Era Creates a New Sports TV Reality 4.
 Pro Football Was Made for Television 5.
 ESPN Becomes the First 24/7 Connection to Sports 6.
 Programming Sports for Viewers and Advertisers 7.
 Producing Live Sports Broadcasts 8.
 Live Sports Commentary and Analysis 9.
 Sports Coverage that Spans the Globe 10.
 Advertising Drives the Sports Engine 11.
 The Power Game 12.
 How Politics and Government Influence Sports Television 13.The Social and Cultural Impact of Televised Sport 14.
 Coming Up Next